z3f1r0/z3f1r0.github.io/_posts/2023-01-21-log-analysis-compromised-wordpress.md

 With the following command `cat access.log | grep /plugins/ | cut -d "/" -f6 | sort | uniq` you can enumerate all the plugins in the log file.
 Making an internet research you can find that the only vulnerable plugin is **simple-file-list** version 4.2.2.

 ### Q5.
 What is the name of the PHP web shell file?
-You can find the name of the webshell launhing `cat access.log | grep .php` and looking for strange php files.
+You can find the name of the webshell launching `cat access.log | grep .php` and looking for strange php files.
 During my analysis I found a `fr34k.php` file and it was the webshell's name.

 ### Q6.
 What was the HTTP response code provided when the web shell was accessed for the final time?
 You can launch `cat access.log | greap fr34k.php` and look to the final http response code: **404**